ESPresense/ESPresense/docs/index.md

 ### Tracking iPhone
 Unfortunately, Apple does not allow devices to advertise iBeacon data in the background.
 As I do not own an iPhone, I will not attempt to implement scanning and reporting by device name, but I welcome pull requests.

+## Sensors
+It is now possible to use the HTU21D i²c temperature and humidity sensor.
+By enabling and defining the `htuSensorTopic` property, the device will bring in the required file and connect to the sensor.
+Be sure to use the built-in hardware i2c bus pins, SDA  on GPIO21 and SCL on GPIO22.
+While pull-up resistors are recommended, if you have short wires connecting the sensor to the board, you should be fine.
+Values will be published to the topic you defined, with `/temperature` appended for temperature measurements, and `/humidity` appended for humidity measurements.

 ## Credits
 This depends heavily on the hard work done by a number of people.